 Several slots may share the same interrupt, depending on the system configuration.
 This functionality is known as interrupt sharing.
 Exclusive interrupts are not available in PIC mode.
 Disable specific system resources in order to obtain exclusive interrupts.
-The resulting free interrupt is then assigned to the slots.
-The lower free IRQ is assigned to the lower Slot No.
+The free interrupt is then assigned to the slots.
+The lower free IRQ is assigned to the lower slot number.